 6. Galway Girl

 If you’re a fan of Ed Sheeran, the chances are you’ll have heard him release a song called ‘Galway Girl’ a few years back that took the charts by storm.

 However, this isn’t the ‘Galway Girl’ that we’re referring to.
 It was in 2000 that a song by the same name was bopping around in the heads of most of us here in Ireland.

 I’m talking, of course, about ‘Galway Girl‘ by Steve Earle and recorded with Sharon Shannon.
 This is one of several Irish pub songs that tends to get played at most Irish trad nights, for good reason!

 If you’ve never heard of the next of our Irish bar songs, you’re in for a treat.

 ‘N17’ is another lively Irish drinking song that’ll pump a bit of life into the quietest of rooms.
 The lyrics tell the story of an Irish emigrant that’s suffering from homesickness.

 The narrator longs to be back at home in Ireland, driving along the N17 road that links the mighty counties of Galway, Mayo and Sligo.

 If you’ve a room full of people that are even remotely aware of the lyrics of this song, you won’t have to do much to get ’em singing along and bopping their heads.

-‘Grace’ is another mighty drinking song that tends to get people singing along.
-Now, unlike the songs above, this is a sorrowful song about heartbreak.
+Now, unlike the other Irish bar songs above, this is a sorrowful tune about heartbreak.

 ‘Grace’ was written by Frank and Seán O’Meara about a woman named Grace Evelyn Gifford Plunkett and her husband-to-be, Joseph Plunkett (one of the leaders of the Easter Rising).